-In the Efficient mode, the right corner is set to show desktop.
+In the Efficient mode, the right corner is set to show the desktop.
 The previous ‘Show Desktop’ icon disappears.

 The Settings Panel slides out from the right edge of the screen.
 Its transparency lets you see settings options while not losing sight of the overview desktop view.
-Similarly, the applications menu displays in full screen showing rows of application icons.
+Similarly, the applications menu displays in full-screen, showing rows of application icons.

 Deepin’s multitasking feature shows thumbnails of virtual workspaces via a display panel that hides along the top edge of the screen.
 The main view displays mini images of open windows on the current workspace.